razziel89/mdslw/README.md

   text.
   A tab, including all whitespace before and after it, will also be replaced by a single space.
-  Use the `keep-linebreaks` feature and prefix linebreaks by a [non-breaking space][wiki nbsp] to influence this behaviour.
+  Use the `keep-linebreaks` feature and prefix linebreaks by [non-breaking spaces] to influence this behaviour.
 - There are flavours of markdown that define additional markup syntax that `mdslw` cannot recognise but instead detects as text.
   Consequently, `mdslw` might cause formatting changes that causes such special syntax to be lost.
-  You can use [non-breaking spaces][wiki nbsp] to work around that.
+  You can use [non-breaking spaces] to work around that.
 - Some line breaks added by `mdslw` might not be considered nice looking.
-  Use a [non-breaking space][wiki nbsp] instead of a normal space to prevent a line break at a position.
+  Use [non-breaking spaces] instead of normal ones to prevent a line break at a position.

 ## About markdown extensions